-Building - 60 years
+Building and leasehold improvements - 60 years

-Leasehold improvements - 5 years

 Plant and equipment - 3 to 10 years

 Computer software - 3 years

 Fully depreciated property, plant and equipment still in use are retained in the financial statements.

 The estimated useful lives, residual values and depreciation method are reviewed at the end of each reporting period, with the effect of any changes in estimate accounted for on a prospective basis.